waniqbal01/freetask-app-3/freetask-api/README_BACKEND.md

    (e.g. `http://localhost:4000` for local dev, `http://192.168.x.x:4000` for LAN
    devices, or your production domain).
-The default `ALLOWED_ORIGINS` covers local web/desktop testing. **In production, `ALLOWED_ORIGINS` is required – the server fails fast if it is empty.** Set `PUBLIC_BASE_URL` to your API origin to enforce upload link generation.
+The default `ALLOWED_ORIGINS` covers local web/desktop testing. **In production, `ALLOWED_ORIGINS` is required – the server fails fast if it is empty.** Set `PUBLIC_BASE_URL` to your API origin (uploads still return relative URLs and need Authorization headers to download).
 4. Apply Prisma migrations:
 ```bash
 npx prisma migrate dev